-Weapons are the heart and soul of Monster Hunter World, and just as the monsters themselves are complex and challenging, so too are the weapons with which you hunt them.
+Monster Hunter World weapons come in all different shapes and sizes, and just as the monsters themselves are complex and challenging, so too are the weapons with which you hunt them.
 In this Monster Hunter World weapons guide, we'll be walking you through the best Monster Hunter World weapons, as well as detailing which weapons are better suited for taking down smaller or larger monsters.

 If you instead need anything else on the expansive game of Monster Hunter World that isn't to do with weapons, including how to use the Scout Flies to track monsters, as well as how to kit out your Palico with the best gear available, make sure to head over to our Monster Hunter World guides walkthrough hub.

 A brand new update for Monster Hunter World has now gone live, bringing with it the Deviljho creature as well as fourteen total new weapons for you to play around with.
 Head over to our Monster Hunter World Deviljho guide for all you info you need on taking down the brand new beast.

 There are fourteen weapons in total in Monster Hunter World, all of which have various different purposes and functions on the battlefield.
 You'll find extensive guides to each type of weapon just below, detailing how they are best put to use on the battlefield, and which monsters they are best suited for hunting.
 Don't forget that you can always upgrade these weapons at the Smithy in the hub area, and a vanilla weapon in Monster Hunter World will nearly always become useless after a while.
 Read on for details on all the Monster Hunter World weapons.